Veticus/lwu/README.md

 (removes word from wordlist)

 `:nogood arsenic`
-(as above, and adds word to “nogood” list, preventing it from being re-added by merging new dicts in)
+(as above, and adds word to “nogood” list, preventing it from being re-added by merging new dicts in.
+Also removes word from wordlist.)

 `:good arsenic`
 (removes the word arsenic from the nogood list)